9. TCP/IP Programming

 Else

-If command = "stop" Then
+If commande = "stop" Then

-' End all running threads
+' end of all execution threads

 Environment.Exit(0)